bochocki/seattle_gender_pay_disparity/README.md

 ![](https://github.com/bochocki/seattle_gender_pay_disparity/blob/master/relative_income.png)

 However, the city employs vastly more men than women.
-The imbalance in employment is particularly noticeable in a few large departments, which contain XX% of the city's workforce.
+The imbalance in employment is particularly noticeable in a few large departments, which contain a majority of the city's workforce.

 ![](https://github.com/bochocki/seattle_gender_pay_disparity/blob/master/employees_in_each_department.png)